cesardecasas/National-Pokedex/README.md

 As a user...
 I should be able to search for a pokemon by using its type.

 As a user...
-I should be able to see the pokemon's sprite and its variations if it has.
+I should be able to see the pokemon's  base sprite.

 As a user...
 I should be able to see the pokemon's base stats.